-If on April 9, 2019 your shares were registered directly in your name with FibroGen's transfer agent, American Stock Transfer & Trust Company, LLC, then you are a stockholder of record.
-As a stockholder of record, you may vote in person at the Annual Meeting or vote by proxy.
-Whether or not you plan to attend the Annual Meeting, we urge you to fill out and return your proxy card or vote by proxy online or by telephone as instructed below to ensure your vote is counted.
+If on March 29, 2021 your shares were registered directly in your name with FibroGen's transfer agent, American Stock Transfer & Trust Company, LLC, then you are a stockholder of record.
+As a stockholder of record, you may vote before or during the Annual Meeting or vote by proxy.
+You will need your 16-digit control number included on your Notice, your proxy card (that you may request or that was delivered to you) or the instructions that accompanied your proxy materials in order to be able to vote during the Annual Meeting.
+Whether or not you plan to attend the Annual Meeting online, we urge you to fill out and return your proxy card or vote by proxy online or by telephone as instructed below to ensure your vote is counted.